Primordial Black Hole formation from overlapping cosmological fluctuations: Details of the numerical set-up

 Introducing the parameters $\delta_{1},\delta_{2},r_1,r_2$ we build the initial curvature profile following Eqs.\eqref{eq:compact_K},\eqref{eq:basis_C_exp} and for what we can find numerically $r_{m,1}$ (defined as the first peak in $\mathcal{C}$).
 Then, the initial condition can be set up.

-We have ensured that for each initial configuration, the epsilon parameter is less than $\epsilon(t_0) \lesssim 10^{-1}$ (this ensures that the first order in gradient expansion is enough accurate~\cite{2012JCAP...09..027P}), specifically we consider $\epsilon(t_0) \sim 0.1$.
+We have ensured that for each initial configuration, the epsilon parameter $\epsilon(t_0)$ satisfies $\epsilon(t_0) \lesssim 10^{-1}$ (this ensures that the first order in gradient expansion is sufficiently accurate~\cite{2012JCAP...09..027P}), specifically we consider $\epsilon(t_0) \sim 0.1$.
 Note that the choice of different gauges should give equivalent numerical results up to $\calO(\epsilon^2)$ as shown in \cite{refrencia-extra-jaume}.

 The initial time of our simulations is normalised as $t_0=1$ and the background conditions are given at that time by $a(t_0)=1$, $R_H(t_0)\coloneqq1/H(t_0)=2t_0$, and $\rho_{b}(t_0)=3H^2(t_0)/8\pi$.
 We use two-three Chebyshev grids with size $N \approx 400$ (although for some cases the number of points is increased) to cover the different regions where higher resolution is needed.
 The boundary conditions are specified in \cite{escriva_solo}.
 The time step is chosen as $\dd{t}=\dd{t_{0}}(t/t_{0})^{1/2}$ with $\dd{t_{0}} \sim 10^{-3}$.